Craftserve/docs/docs/en-US/gallery-addons.md

     - `1.2.1` – minor bug fixes,
     - `2.0.0` – breaking changes introduced.

 > **Note:** Using the correct version format helps users recognize the significance of changes in the package and simplifies update management.
-To learn more about semantic versioning, visit https://semver.org/lang/pl/
+To learn more about semantic versioning, visit [semver documentation](https://semver.org)

 6. **Content version** – This value will be displayed to the user as the installed addon version.
 You can enter the same value as in the **Package version** field, or use your own **custom versioning** (e.g., `beta`, `dev-2025-06-11`, `v2-fixes`, etc.).
 This field **is not validated**—you can enter any value that best describes the project’s content version from your perspective.